oracle-livelabs/converged/obaas/deploy-cloudbank/deploy-cloudbank.md

     ingress-nginx-controller   LoadBalancer   10.123.10.127   100.20.30.40  80:30389/TCP,443:30458/TCP   13d
 	```

-	Test the create account endpoint with this command, use the IP address for your API Gateway:
+	Test the create account endpoint with this command, use the IP address for your API Gateway.
+Make a note of the `accountID` in the output:

     ```shell
     $ <copy>curl -i -X POST \